-Step 1: Make a pie crust and add some cayenne to the dough.
+Make a pie crust and add some cayenne to the dough.
 Place it in a tart pan with a removable bottom and pre-bake it.
 If you don’t have a tart pan you can make this in a regular pie dish.
+Either will work.

-Step 2: Make the easy chocolate filling by beating eggs and sugar, then adding cocoa powder, eggs, vanilla, flour and melted chocolate.
-Pour it into the baked pie crust and bake.
+Make the easy chocolate filling by beating eggs and sugar, then adding cocoa powder, eggs, vanilla, flour and melted chocolate.
+Pour it into the partially baked pie crust and bake.